MakeMeSenpai/christmas_hack/README.md

 the above is the book, while the bottom is the example code we will be using. https://github.com/shantnu/PyEng/blob/master/audio/get_freq.py

+# After lots of research
+I looked everywhere for information.
+And tho I learned a lot from these recourse, it is not enough to learn how to process audio in python.
+Or how to translate that into hardware for those of us who never touched a circute board in our lives.
+This has been a difficult challenge, however I'm too excited for the end result to give up now.

 **Shopping List:**
--Microphone Sound Sensor Module High Sensitivity Voice Detection Sensor -Audrino Uno rev3
+-Microphone Sound Sensor Module High Sensitivity Voice Detection Sensor [] -Audrino Uno rev3 []
 -christmas lights check out https://mods-n-hacks.gadgethacks.com/how-to/ hack-christmas-lights-for-custom-holiday-lighting-patterns-0122784/ and more for selection.
-We will be using ones specifically with color cordination or with id's for each light buld like the link provided
+We will be using ones specifically with color cordination or with id's for each light buld like the link provided []
--Look up more things such as extra wires, and computer chip wiring
+-Look up more things such as extra wires, and computer chip wiring []

 **TODO:**
 Skateboard: Use python to understand sound.
 When sound can be accepted the skateboard is complete.
-The sound can come from a music file for now, but will later it will be required that the sound comes from an external source, and the input is being taken from a microphone
+The sound can come from a music file for now, but will later it will be required that the sound comes from an external source, and the input is being taken from a microphone []

 Bike: The program now uses certain frequencies to perform certain tasks.
-The bike is complete when you can make conditionals based off of sound, and can accept input from a microphone All parts needed are bought and ready for soldering.
+The bike is complete when you can make conditionals based off of sound, and can accept input from a microphone All parts needed are bought and ready for soldering. []

 Car: Program is downloaded onto our robots brain!
 Lights are connected to arduino and other robotic parts, and flashes whenever it hears a sound.
-Conditionals should make it so that it only flashes to certain frequencies and how loud the sound it.
+Conditionals should make it so that it only flashes to certain frequencies and how loud the sound it. []

 Stretch Limo: The lights flash different colors depending on the frequency, colors are brighter when the sound is louder and dimmer when the sound is quiet.
-The robotics can be easily accessed and should lie in a safe and tiny compartment as for solid and easy transportation. (as well as safety!!)
+The robotics can be easily accessed and should lie in a safe and tiny compartment as for solid and easy transportation. (as well as safety!!) []